-Since saltwater pools generate less chlorine than is used to sanitize a traditional, chlorine pool, they’re far less likely to develop that distinctive and off-putting pool stench.
+Since saltwater pools generate less chlorine than is used to sanitize a traditional chlorine pool, they’re far less likely to develop that distinctive, off-putting pool stench.

 If you’re considering making the switch, make sure you read up on what you should know about winterizing a saltwater pool.

-While you can always hire the pros to perform your swimming pool closing, it’s never a bad idea to familiarize yourself with the process.
+While you can always hire the pros to close your swimming pool, it’s never a bad idea to familiarize yourself with the process.